-The equation πi represents a mathematical expression that calculates the profit for a specific inventory item based on different conditions.
-It incorporates several variables and parameters to capture different scenarios in inventory management. by integrating of the above equation, the expectation of profit for each product will be achieved.
-The optimal order quantity (Q*) maximizes the profit that can be computed by taking the derivative of the expectation equation.
+πi calculates the profit for a specific inventory item based on different conditions.
+It incorporates several variables and parameters to capture different scenarios in inventory management.
+Integrating πi gives the expectation of profit for each product.
+The optimal order quantity Q* maximizes the profit and can be computed by differentiating the expectation equation, which gives